wendazhou/cds-bootcamp/doc/README.md

 If you have trouble connecting using VScode, I suggest you go through the following set of troubleshooting steps.

 1. Connect to greene from your laptop.
 Can you connect to greene from your laptop terminal? (i.e. run `ssh greene`).
    You should only face at most one single password prompt if your keys at set up correctly.
+To add your keys to `greene`, run `ssh-copy-id greene`.
 2. Connect to `burst` from `greene`.
 Once you are connected to `greene`, are you able to subsequently connect to `burst`, i.e. can you run (from `greene`) the command `ssh burst`?
 3. Connect to `burst` from your laptop.
 Are you able to connect directly to `burst` from your laptop terminal?